Julia Lee (musician): Personal life

 Lee married Frank Duncan, a star catcher and manager of the Negro National League's Kansas City Monarchs, also a native of Kansas City, in 1919.
 Lee frequently performed in all-white nightclubs, and Duncan had to sit with the orchestra, pretending to be a musician, in order to see her performing there.
 The marriage lasted for nine years; their only son, pitcher Frank Duncan III, played alongside his father in 1941, and they are believed to have been the first father-son battery in professional baseball history.

 After a divorce from Duncan, Lee married Johnny Thomas around 1927.
 This marriage lasted two years.
-She had no more children.
+It was her second husband who was driving the car during the serious accident in 1930 that killed a band member and left Lee pinned under the vehicle.
+Lee reportedly married and divorced two more times; she had a string of boyfriends who were "purportedly too eager to take her money," informing the lyrics of her song "Baby I Love You."

 According to Dave Dexter Jr., he coined the name for Lee's band, 'Her Boy Friends', after a succession of men in her life that won her affections and took her money.

 Death

 Julia Lee died in her home in Kansas City during an afternoon nap, on December 8, 1958, at the age of 56, from a heart attack.
-Her passing did not attract much attention, being somewhat eclipsed by the deaths of Tommy Dorsey and Art Tatum.
+She died in her apartment on East Twenty-Eighth Street after playing her standing gig at the Hi Lounge.
+Her death did not attract much attention, being somewhat eclipsed by the deaths of Tommy Dorsey and Art Tatum.